mallamsiddiq/SODIQ-DEMO-BANKING/README.md

 	User(self, fullname, balance = 0 ):

-all transactions extends from the base Transaction class i created.
+all transactions extend from the base Transaction class i created.

 I also created to custom errors both extends base Extension

 	LowBalanceError
-	'''Raise if a balasnce-required event is called on insufficient balance account'''
+	'''Raise if a balance-required event is called on insufficient balance account'''

 	RecipientError
 		'''Raise if a recipient-needed event is called with no or wrong recipient'''